US election: China congratulates Joe Biden on victory | DW | 13.11.2020

 "We believe it's correct to wait for the official results of the elections to be announced," Kremlin spokesman Dmitry Peskov said on Monday.

-Russian President Vladimir Putin congratuated Donald Trump immediately after he was declared the winner based on US media projections in 2016.
+Russian President Vladimir Putin congratulated Trump immediately after he was declared the winner based on US media projections in 2016.

+Read more: With Donald Trump out, EU nationalists are down a US ally

 Biden made several telephone calls to European leaders on Tuesday to lay out his priorities for his forthcoming term.